 A DI only system has a low(er) initial investment cost.
 But, the cost of the DI only system is about 10 times more expensive to run than the multistage system.
 Want to see how we came up with those numbers?
 Click Here.
 On the other hand, the purchase of a multistage system has a significantly higher upfront investment cost but is 10 times less expensive to run.
 Even though a DI only system is less expensive upfront, multistage will cost you less over time.

-Another consideration is the TDS reading on your water.
-When you take a reading on the water that comes from the faucet, it may be a low reading.
-This could be useful because it could possibly mean that your WaterFed® system won’t have to do as much work and therefore a DI only system makes sense because the water won’t require you to change the filter as often.
+Another consideration is the TDS of your water.
+When you take a reading from the water that comes from the faucet, it might be low.
+This could be useful because it could mean that your WaterFed® system won’t have to do as much work, and therefore, a DI only system makes sense because the water won’t require you to change the filter as often.
 That could mean the cost of running your system is less expensive than originally anticipated.
-But, it is important to know, that even within a small geographic area, TDS reading for water can vary widely.
+But, it is important to know that even within a small geographic area, TDS reading for water can vary widely.

 But Let’s Not Discount DI Only Systems…

 While you might think we are only advocates of multistage systems, let us discuss a few reasons why we do indeed love DI only systems.
 One reason to purchase a DI system is the same reason many people find it so appealing, the initial investment.
 If you are entering into the WaterFed® world, it is sensible to dip your toes into the purified pool water, as opposed to jumping right in.
 If this is not your first system, you know the benefits of working with WaterFed® and would do yourself a favor to purchase a multistage system because the filter replacement costs can add up.
 If you do decide to go with a DI only system to try things out, consider getting a system that you can upgrade later, such as our NXT 2.